 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3.1 The student population at WISH will reflect the natural diversity in the ability level of humans in the nation and thereby approximately 10% of pupils will have an identified disability, as evidenced by an IEP.
 WISH currently serves the national average of school age pupils identified with disability ranging from- 10-13%.
-The student population at WISH will reflect the natural diversity in the ability level of humans in the nation and thereby approximately 10% of pupils will have an identified disability, as
+WISH currently serves the national average of school age pupils with disabilities around 13%.
+The student population at WISH will reflect the natural diversity in the ability level of humans in the nation and thereby approximately 10% of pupils will have an identified disability, as None

 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline evidenced by an IEP.
-3.2 80% or greater students report feeling safe at school 80% or greater students report feeling safe at school 80% or greater students report feeling safe at school 3.3 Students ADA rate exceeds 90% Students ADA rate exceeds 90% Students ADA rate exceeds 90% 3.4 80% of students report feel a sense of belonging at school 80% of students report feel a sense of belonging at school 80% of students report feel a sense of belonging at school 3.5 80% of students report feel a sense of belonging at school 80% of students report feel a sense of belonging at school 80% of students report feel a sense of belonging at school 3.6 -80% or greater of students report that at least one adult at school cares about them -80% or greater of students report that at least one adult at school cares about them -80% or greater of students report that at least one adult at school cares about them 3.7 % of suspensions decreases each year % of suspensions decreases each year % of suspensions decreases each year and is the same or lower than the state level
+3.2 80% or greater students report feeling safe at school 80% or greater students report feeling safe at school 78.3% reported feeling safe 80% or greater students report feeling safe at school Slightly lower 3.3 Students ADA rate exceeds 90% Students ADA rate exceeds 90% 93% ADA rate for 24-25 Students ADA rate exceeds 90% Above baseline 3.4 80% of students report feel a sense of belonging at school 80% of students report feel a sense of belonging at school 76% of students reported feeling a sense of belonging on the OWL proud.
+80% of students report feel a sense of belonging at school slightly below baseline 3.5 3.6 -80% or greater of students report that at least one adult at school cares about them 80% or greater of students report that at least one adult at school cares about them 92% of students reported on the OWL Proud survey for students that at least one adult cares about them 80% or greater of students report that at least one adult at school cares about them Over baseline by 12% 3.7 % of suspensions decreases each year % of suspensions decreases each year 0% of students were suspended for 23-24 % of suspensions decreases each year and is the same or lower than the state level Below baseline